 Transocean is a leading international provider of offshore contract drilling services for oil and gas wells.
 The Company specializes in technically demanding sectors of the global offshore drilling business.
-With a particular focus on deepwater and harsh-environment drilling services, Transocean believes that it operates one of the most versatile offshore drilling fleets in the world.
+With a particular focus on deepwater and harsh-environment drilling services, Transocean operates one of the most versatile offshore drilling fleets in the world.